Featured Panels

 Policy Development Coordinator, Criminal Justice Policy & Planning Research Unit, Office of Policy and Management

-Director of Racial Justice Project, Center of Children’s Advocacy
+Director of Racial Justice Project, Center for Children’s Advocacy

 President, Community Level Up Inc